 The Three Key Elements of Quality Score

-- Relevancy is the second most important factor to Quality Score.
+- Ad relevance is the second most important factor to Quality Score.
 Only ads that are relevant to the user’s search will appear.
-Google analyzes relevancy by considering language and context to determine how well the advertiser relates to the keywords.
+Google analyzes relevancy by considering language and context to determine the intent behind the user’s search and how well the ad relates to those keywords.
 This prevents advertisers from showing irrelevant ads to Google users.

-- Landing page is the page where users are going to be directed when they click on an advertisement.
+- A landing page is the page where users are going to be directed when they click on an advertisement.
 A quality landing page has original and relevant content, minimum pop-ups, easy to find information, quick load times, and is transparent about the nature of the business.